 Is the photographer excited by your vision when you describe it?
-When they make suggestions, do they present them in a clear and respectful way, or are they timid?
-Are their mannerisms off-putting?
+When they make suggestions, do they present them in a clear and respectful way.
+Or are they timid and their mannerisms off-putting?

-To get the best photos, your photographer needs to be assertive enough to seek out great moments, cajoling enough to coax relaxed smiles and calm enough to be a positive force when things like the weather or other difficulties arise.
+To get the best photos, your photographer needs to be assertive enough to seek out great moments.
+Cajoling enough to coax relaxed smiles and calm enough to be a positive force when things like the weather go south.

-It is very important when considering a brand studio with multiple photographers that you meet the actual photographer who is available for your wedding.
+It is very important when considering a big studio brand.
+With multiple photographers that you meet the actual photographer who is available for your wedding.